-Many home owners are delaying re-roofing their homes because modern safety requirements have made scaffolding a typical additional cost to factor in when re-roofing which inflates the cost substantially.
+Home owners are delaying re-roofing their homes because modern safety requirements have made scaffolding an additional cost to factor in when re-roofing which inflates the cost substantially.

-Below an old roof is still in good order and with repainting will serve the building well into the future.
+Above, an older roof is still in good order and with repainting will serve the building well into the future.

-You can see the roof below is reaching the end of its service life.
+Above, the roof is reaching the end of its service life.
 These concrete roofs can be re-coated or resealed to extend their life but consider the economics and look towards replacing with steel/iron.